Vancouver Island and Coast Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.2% in February 2026, up 0.3 percentage points from January.
-Compared to February last year (2.9%), the rate has increased by 2.3 percentage points.
+The unemployment rate was 4.5% in April 2026, down 0.6 percentage points from March.
+Compared to April last year (4.0%), the rate has increased by 0.5 percentage points.

 Employment: Regional vs Local Patterns

-The moderate correlation (0.62) between regional and local employment levels indicates some alignment in employment trends.
-This suggests that local employment partially reflects regional patterns.
+The strong correlation (0.81) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
+This suggests that local employment closely follows regional trends.

 Employment Rate: Regional vs Local Patterns